in

 A 4-foot by 6-foot or a 5-foot by 8-foot area rug fits the bottom two-thirds of the bed.

-A 6-foot by 9-foot area rug can cover the floor space of the bed, a bench at the foot of the bed, and a nightstand.
+A 6-foot by 9-foot area rug can cover the floor space of the bed, a bench at the foot, and a nightstand.

-A 9-foot by 12-foot area rug can cover the floor space of two twin-size beds, two benches at the foot of each bed, and one nightstand in the center of the two beds.
+A 9-foot by 12-foot carpet can cover the floor space of two twin-size beds, two benches at the foot of each one, and one nightstand in the center of the two.

-If your small room has a twin bed the recommended size is 6′ x 9′ with the rug positioned in front on the bed stands and extending beyond the foot of the bed.
+If your small room has a twin bed, the recommended size is 6′ x 9′, with the rug positioned in front of the stands and extending beyond the foot of the bed.

 Area Rugs for Medium Room Sizes

-Medium sized bedroom rug placement Medium, or the average sized room, opens up many options.
-One can incorporate small rugs, large rugs or even multiple rugs coordinating with the furniture layout.
+Medium, or average-sized room, opens up many options.
+One can incorporate small, large, or even multiple rugs coordinating with the furniture layout.

 Area Rug Sizes for a Large Bedroom

-For a large bedroom, choose a large rug that fills up most of the room, but leave at least 8 inches of space between the edges of the rug and the walls.
+For large bedrooms, choose large rugs that fill up most of the room, but leave at least 8 inches of space between the edges of the carpet and the walls.

 For a queen-size or king-size bed, use these guidelines to choose an area rug for a large bedroom.